 Chemotherapy is the use of drugs to destroy cancer cells & abnormal cells that keep dividing and growing without control.
 Chemotherapy drugs work by destroying very active cells that divide rapidly.
 Unfortunately, chemotherapy also can affect normal cells that actively divide, such as blood cells forming in bone marrow, in hair follicles, in the mouth, and in the intestines.
 When that occurs, it causes side effects.
 Different chemotherapy drugs cause different side effects.
 The most common side effects are feeling tired, nausea and vomiting, diarrhea, mouth sores, hair loss, and a low white blood cell count.
 To minimize the side effects, chemotherapy drugs are carefully monitored according to the amount and number of times that they are administered by your physician.
 Supportive medication may also be given to further help offset the side effects caused by the chemotherapy drugs.

-Watchful waiting is another option involving careful observation without immediate treatment for prostate cancer.
+Watchful waiting or active surveillance is another option involving careful observation without immediate treatment for prostate cancer.
 This may be an appropriate therapeutic course for men who:

 - Are found to have less aggressive tumors, which often tend to grow slowly